OrdnanceSurvey/GeoDataViz-Toolkit/README.md

 A workshop is a meeting at which a group of people engage in discussion and activity on a particular topic.
 We often host workshops at different events and we want to use the GeoDataViz Toolkit to share them more broadly.
 The topics usually focus on a particular aspect of cartography or data visualisation.

 _In [this folder](https://github.com/OrdnanceSurvey/GeoDataViz-Toolkit/tree/master/Workshops) you will find our workshops which include step-by-step workbooks and data._

-## Cartographic Design Principles

-Inspired by Dieter Rams&#39; &#39;ten principles of good design&#39;, we have put together our own set of principles that we believe are fundamental to successful map design.

-_In [this folder](https://github.com/OrdnanceSurvey/GeoDataViz-Toolkit/tree/master/Cartographic%20Design%20Principles) you will find our eight Design Principles and a handy checklist._

 ## Other useful resources